streemtech/docker-postfix/README.md

 Several potentially "surprising" changes went into this issue and hence warrant a version upgrade:

+- **Default image is now based on Debian.** A lot of packages needed for latest builds are missing in certain Alpine architectures.
+Debian allows us to have a greater cross-platform availability.
 - Helm charts are now built with `v` and without `v` prefix.
   As seen in [PR #141](https://github.com/bokysan/docker-postfix/pull/141) some tools rely on version not having the prefix.
 I've seen both in the wild, so the image